 School aged children can turn to Heals, Inc. (256-428-7560).
 The non-profit offers free school based health care and medical services.
 Also learn about medical negotiators and how they can help with medical and health care expenses.

 Community Free Clinic is a local center that is dedicated to providing excellent free, high quality medical care to those in our community without access to healthcare benefits or insurance.
-(256) 533-2910
+The main number is (256) 533-2910

-Central Health Care of Huntsville Alabama ((256) 533-6311) provides extensive health care including outpatient medical, ob/gyn, pediatrics, x-ray care, dental care, pharmacy, lab services as well as health and nutrition services to those who need help.
+Central Health Care of Huntsville Alabama (call (256) 533-6311) provides extensive health care including outpatient medical, ob/gyn, pediatrics, x-ray care, dental care, pharmacy, as well as free lab services.
+There are also health and nutrition services to those who need help.